knative/serving/docs/debugging/application-debugging-guide.md

 ## Failures during reconciling

-After your application is deployed to Elafros, you need to wait for tens of seconds until the latest created `Revision` to become ready and get traffic shifted to.
+After your application is deployed to Elafros, you may need to wait for tens of seconds until the latest created `Revision` to become ready and get traffic shifted to.
 However sometimes it fails to happen.
 In such situation you can use the following methods to debug: